EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/HTML/Xpath/Expressions.md

 | ./     | ./a                 | Relative |
 | /      | /html/body/div      | Root     |

-Begin your expression with any of these.
+Begin your expression with any of these